 When it comes to process improvement, the concept of coaching is one hot topic.

-The natural evolution of improvement programs will eventually lead to the need for coaching, as organizations finish picking the low hanging fruit, and move to the more difficult challenges.
+The natural evolution of an improvement program eventually leads to the need for coaching, as the organization finishes picking the low hanging fruit, and moves to the more difficult challenges.

 - Six Sigma Black Belts and Lean Experts will typically begin developing their skills in coaching others

 - Six Sigma Master Black Belts and Lean Masters will be skilled at coaching and begin developing the coaching skills in others